“You Shall Not Pass!”: Stopping Bed Bugs in their Tracks

 Creepy Crawly Little Vampires

 Bed bugs are rampant pests.
 A pesticide known as DDT was once widely used to combat the vampiric bedtime pests and even nearly eradicated them.
 But, starting in the late 1990’s bed bugs reemerged.
 DDT had been declared a dangerous pesticide and, as such, it had been discontinued.
 Bed bugs are professional hitchhikers and are now rapidly spreading throughout the United States, breeding quickly and becoming a massive infestation problem.
-They are part of the arachnid family and can be transferred from location to location on clothes, bags, luggage, etc. To learn more about these little bloodsuckers, check out our breakdown on our pest library HERE.
+They can be transferred from location to location on clothes, bags, luggage, etc. To learn more about these little bloodsuckers, check out our breakdown on our pest library HERE.

 The Trichome Project